waveform80/picamera/docs/api_mmalobj.rst

 * The easiest way to use such "structured" parameters is to query them first, modify the resulting structure, then write it back to the parameter.

+To find out what parameters are available for use with the camera component, have a look at the source for the :class:`~picamera.PiCamera` class, especially property getters and setters.

 File Output (RGB capture)
 -------------------------